FrancescAlted/filter-pipeline/report/report.md

 It has been found that the HDF5 filter pipeline requires an additional memcpy() operation per chunk.
 This adds a noticeable overhead, and most importantly, could slowdown multithreaded operations.
+Finally, a proposal for getting rid of the additional memcpy() calls in the filter pipeline is sketched.

 Introduction
 ------------